-We detected 220 customers using Remote.com and 32 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (34%) and the most common company size is 51-200 employees (37%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We detected 333 companies using Remote.com and 102 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (32%) and the most common company size is 51-200 employees (34%).
+We find new customers by monitoring new entries and modifications to company DNS records.

-Source: Analysis of 100 job postings that mention Remote.com
+Source: Analysis of job postings that mention Remote.com (using the Bloomberry Jobs API)

 Job titles that mention Remote.com